olgakrali/Project-in-Molecular-Life-Science/Olgas_Project/Datasets/README.md

 		c) test_finaldeataset.txt for testing the predictive ability of each model (90 proteins)

-The files train_final.fasta and test_final.fasta were used to get separate fasta files for each sequence of the train and test set, for PSI BLAST.
+The files train_final.fasta and test_final.fasta were used to get separated fasta files for each sequence of the train and test set, for PSI BLAST.
 The one-sequence fasta files are stored in another folder with the name 'PSSM'.